klozn/10-javascript/00-essentials/10-git/26-git-advanced-merging/codelab04/README.md

 Commit B and commit B' are different because B' now has commit C as a parent, while commit B had commit A as a parent.
 Commits in git are immutable, so to change this a new commit B' had to be made.

+Look at the contents of the file `file.txt`.
+Is it the same as in the merge codelab?

 ## 3. Rebase or merge?

 The advantage of a rebase is that you get a flat history.
 With a merge, you got a history where C and B D where